 “It’s only taken me best part of sixteen years to get over it,” she said.
 “I knew you liked Claire, it was obvious.
 She’s a nice girl.
-It’s funny how things work out though isn’t it.
-Who’d have thought that they would be together now?”
+It’s funny how things work out though, isn’t it?
+Who’d have thought that they’d be together now?”

-“I have to admit that it came as a bit of a shock,” I said.
+“I must admit that it came as a bit of a shock,” I said.

 For a moment I thought she was serious.
 I realised that since I had come home, this had been the first conversation I had entered into without wanting something from the person involved.